rcsb/py-rcsb_app_file/README.md

 To skip endpoints and forward a chunk or file from Python, use functions by the same names in IoUtils.py.

 Examples of forwarding are found in gui.py when FORWARDING = True, and have yet to be implemented in client.py.

-The resumable async functions accept an email address and send an email on completion, provided for a feature which has not yet been implemented, early exit from the client side.

 # Uploads and downloads